 The RFC Regulation defines the corridor governance structure on two levels.
-The establishment of the RFC Amber organizational structure was a crucial measure for creating the corridor: The Executive Board, which is the highest level body assigned to the corridor.
+The establishment of the RFC Amber organizational structure was a crucial measure for creating the corridor.
+The two main bodies are:

-The Management Board, which is the main operative body of the corridor.
-Organizationalunits of the RFC Amber are illustrated in the following schematic structure:
+- The Executive Board, which is the highest level body assigned to the corridor. - The Management Board, which is the main operative body of the corridor.
+Organizational units of the RFC Amber are illustrated in the following schematic structure: